 When one of my best friends called me back in April and suggested the idea of me staying with her in Wilmington, North Carolina, for part of the summer, I jumped at the opportunity.
 I’ve always loved visiting the Outer Banks with my family in the summers, and since I didn’t go last year and wouldn’t have the opportunity to visit a beach this year, I was very excited to visit Wilmington.
 In addition to the beaches, I also knew that Wilmington has some of North Carolina’s more swampy areas, and, having read and loved Where the Crawdads Sing, I really wanted to visit those too.

 As my friend ended up breaking her leg, we didn’t do quite as much as I originally planned, but I still had an amazing time.
-There were lots of lazy days just hanging out and relaxing and going to the pool or beach in the evening, but I also had a few days where I got to really do some exploring, so for this post, I’m going to talk about some of my favorite things that I did in Wilmington!
+There were lots of lazy days just hanging out and relaxing and going to the pool or beach in the evening, but I also had a few days where I got to really do some exploring.
+While I don’t think I can write a comprehensive guide to the area, I can discuss my favorite things that I did in Wilmington!

 Wilmington History

 As I was only here for a short time, I don’t know quite as much about Wilmington as I do places like Tucson where I stayed for much longer.
 However, I did learn a few really interesting things about the city that shaped my experiences being there.
 For one thing, Wilmington is located along the Cape Fear River, which got its ominous name in an appropriately ominous way.
 What’s known as the “Frying Pan Shoals” off the Cape Fear headland are a shallow area that caused problems for ships since the early days of colonization.
-Some of the earliest mentions of Cape Fear come from the Roanoke expeditions when in 1585, Sir Richard Grenville’s ship was nearly marooned on the shoals.
-John White, the governor of Roanoke, also ran into problems here in 1587.
 Though the origin of the name is not entirely certain (or very easy to research), the story I heard while in Wilmington is that the shoals on which so many ships wrecked made the cape a fearful place to sail and gave it the name.
 The fact that Edward Teach (A.K.A.
 Black-Beard) also liked to sail around here may have further contributed to the sense of fear on these shoals.
 Thus, by the time of the American Revolution, Cape Fear was the common name for the area.

-Wilmington as a city continued to prosper in the early 20th century, especially during WWII during which many ships were built here.
+Wilmington prospered in the 18th and 19th centuries and was, for a time, the largest city in North Carolina.
+It’s status as a port was important in both the Civil War when it was used for trade and WWII during which many ships were built here.
 Visible from some of Wilmington’s main roads is the Battleship North Carolina – a WWII battleship that you can (and should) tour while visiting the city.
-The battleship is one of Wilmington’s many efforts to preserve its WWII history, an effort which began in the 1960s.
-The work put in to preserve this era led to Wilmington’s designation as an “American World War II Heritage City.”
 In the post-war period, there was a slight recession as the railroad – a major employer – moved its headquarters out of Wilmington, but new industries quickly moved in.
 Though not one of the biggest cities in the United States, Wilmington remained busy and prosperous throughout the century.
 In the 1990s, a new industry of craft beer was jumpstarted with the Wilmington Brewing Company.
 The city’s craft beer history dates to just after the repeal of prohibition, but it has taken off in the last 30 years as a part of Wilmington culture with over a dozen independent breweries available to sample.
 Though Wilmington is no longer North Carolina’s biggest city (that honor goes to Charlotte), it’s a lively but laid-back place that gives you both a sense of history as well as excitement for the future in this city that is still growing and changing.

 Wilmington Adventures